Home ยป Recipes ยป Course ยป Weeknight Dinner

 Reheat the brats in a hot skillet or in the microwave until heated through.

-Can you freeze crockpot beer brats?
+Can you freeze cooked brats?

 Bratwurst cooked in crockpot on a plate with chips